dzchoi/dropalt/ideas.md

 * Switchover: Is DTE disconnected when switchover happens manually?

+* Configure the automatic switchover feature in config.hpp.

-* RGB: Precise color accuracy isn't necessary — keycaps give everything a reddish hue.
+* RGB: Precise color accuracy isn't necessary — keycaps show everything in a reddish hue.

 * `assert( false )` and `assert( status == LUA_OK )` are not the proper way to shutdown.
 Use abort(), lua_error() or luaL_error() instead.
   `assert()` for only "non-trivial" logical error.